javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set/article.md

 - `set.has(value)` -- returns `true` if the value exists in the set, otherwise `false`.
 - `set.clear()` -- removes everything from the set.
 - `set.size` -- is the elements count.

+The main feature is that repeated calls of `set.add(value)` with the same value don't do anything.
+That's the reason why each value appears in a `Set` only once.

 For example, we have visitors coming, and we'd like to remember everyone.
 But repeated visits should not lead to duplicates.
 A visitor must be "counted" only once.